 Abuja, Nigeria [in person]

-Contact Fr Mark Odion to register your interest to attend this Conference.
-In your email please include the following information; Full name, preferred contact details, country of origin, organisation, dietary requirements.
+Click Abuja Conference 2026 to register your interest to attend the Conference.
+You will be directed to an email page.
+In your email, please provide the following information: Full name, preferred contact details, country of origin, organisation, and any dietary requirements.
+After the providing the information, you will be sent further details.

 Payment details and location information will be sent if you are successful in application to attend.